robertgshaw2-neuralmagic/nm-roboflow/README.md

 ### **Configure DeepSparse Server to Use the Roboflow Logger**

-With the `RoboflowLogger` created, let's update the Server configuration to use it with the pipeline inputs.
+With the `RoboflowLogger` created, let's update the Server configuration to log the pipeline inputs to Roboflow.
 Fill in your Roboflow dataset name (you can see it in the URL of the Roboflow project you created) and your [Roboflow API Key](https://docs.roboflow.com/rest-api#obtaining-your-api-key).